xibbit/xibbit/client/angularjs/README.md

+# `angularjs-public-figure` — an AngularJS xibbit frontend demo

+The Public Figure demo web application using AngularJS xibbit which can be connected to any Public Figure xibbit backend.

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it